Overland-DX/FMList-Analyzer-for-FM-DX-Webserver/README.md

 If you have a video or audio recording of a specific catch, you can easily link it to your logbook:

-1. Place your media file inside the `web/FMList_Data/Media/` folder.
+1. Place your media file inside the `web/MyLogs_Data/Media/` folder.
-2. Open the FMList Analyzer in your browser and find the specific log entry in the table.
+2. Open the **My Logs** page in your browser and find the specific log entry in the table.
 3. Click the **ID** badge next to the propagation mode to copy the unique **Log ID** to your clipboard.
 4. Rename your media file to match this exact Log ID.
    * *Example: If the Log ID is `20250604-0857-9470`, rename your video to `20250604-0857-9470.mp4`.*